Free Online JSON to TypeScript

 How does JSON to TypeScript work?

 The tool analyzes your JSON structure and generates matching TypeScript interfaces.
-Nested objects become nested interfaces.
-Arrays get proper element types.
+Nested objects become nested interfaces and arrays get element types.

 Related Developer Tools